fpavogt/brutus/doc/source/installation.rst

 Specifically:

 1. Unzip the compressed files (downloaded from the link above),
-2. place the ``brian/`` folder anywhere you like, and
+2. place them anywhere you like, and
-3. add its location to your Python path.
+3. add ``brian/src/`` to your Python path.

 In my case (on MAC OSX), my ``.bash_profile`` would look like :
 ::

-      export PYTHONPATH=$PYTHONPATH:/Users/fvogt/Tools/Python/fpav_pylib/brian/
+      export PYTHONPATH=$PYTHONPATH:/Users/fvogt/Tools/Python/fpav_pylib/brian/src/

 Github users are welcome to fork the brian repository if they want to get access to the